menu

 Furthermore, the Downtown neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 49,937 persons per square mile in the neighborhood, it is more packed with people than 98.4% of the nation's neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Downtown neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Downtown neighborhood have a highly unusual car ownership.
 50.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.7% of U.S. neighborhoods.

 In the Downtown neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 24.0% of residents here.
 This is a higher proportion of walking commuters than we found in 98.7% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!